*This article was updated on May 17, 2017*

 What Islam Says on Online Forex Trading

-A further widely recognised stipulation is that the actual exchange must take place during the same “sitting” in which the contract is made, i.e. trades must be concluded more or less immediately.
+A further widely recognized stipulation is that the actual exchange must take place during the same “sitting” in which the contract is made- in other words, trades must be concluded more or less immediately.
 We would seem to be on solid ground here, as when a trade is made with a Forex broker, it takes effect immediately.
 Interestingly, this could suggest that all non-market trades (i.e. stop or limit orders) are haram!

 In measuring these two competing elements, it can be said that it is the method of speculation that makes the difference.
-One author has examined the subject and stated that speculation on the basis of fundamental analysis is permissible, but technical analysis is not, and an interesting reasoning is given: betting on technical analysis is betting on the bets of others, and relying upon the behaviour of the crowd to influence your speculation is drenched with the essence of gambling, which is forbidden.
+One author has examined the subject and stated that speculation on the basis of fundamental analysis is permissible, but technical analysis is not, and an interesting reasoning is given: placing trades based on technical analysis is essentially tantamount to betting on the bets of others, and relying upon the behavior of the crowd to influence your speculation is drenched with the essence of gambling, which is forbidden by Islamic law.

-This argument can certainly be criticised as spurious as related to market realities.
+However, this argument can certainly be criticized as spurious as related to market realities.
 For example, is a speculator who believes that the U.S. Dollar will rise against his Euros due to economic fundamentals bound to simply make the trade immediately, and forbidden to take any action to time the trade entry to a psychologically opportune moment?

 Creating a Muslim Forex Account